 'Un'Fair Machine Learning Algorithms

-Machine Learning algorithms are getting widely deployed in real world decision making.
-These algorithms are required to have protected class (e.g., gender and race) blind decision rules to be legally compliant.
-Yet, in many cases, these algorithms are shown to be biased and feared to perpetuate structural inequalities found in the society.
-In response, several “fair” machine learning algorithms have been proposed recently that advocate changing the law to allow use of protected class specific decision rules to adjust for the societal inequalities.
-In this study, we show that these “fair” algorithms, while conceptually appealing, can make everyone worse-off including the very class they aim to protect.
-Compared to the current law, these “fair” algorithms limit the benefits from a more accurate algorithm for a firm.
+Machine Learning algorithms are becoming widely deployed in real world decision-making.
+Ensuring fairness in algorithmic decision-making is a crucial policy issue.
+Current legislation ensures fairness by barring algorithm designers from using demographic information in their decision-making.
+As a result, the algorithms need to ensure equal treatment to be legally compliant.
+However, in many cases, ensuring equal treatment leads to disparate impact particularly when there are differences among groups based on demographic classes.
+In response, several ``fair” machine learning algorithms that require impact parity (e.g., equal opportunity) have recently been proposed to adjust for the societal inequalities; advocates propose changing the law to allow the use of protected class-specific decision rules.
+We show that these ``fair'' algorithms that require impact parity, while conceptually appealing, can make everyone worse off, including the very class they aim to protect.
+Compared to the current law, which requires treatment parity, these ``fair'' algorithms, which require impact parity, limit the benefits of a more accurate algorithm for a firm.
 As a result, profit maximizing firms could under-invest in learning, i.e., improving the accuracy of their machine learning algorithms.
-We show that the investment in learning decreases when misclassification is costly which is exactly the case when greater accuracy is otherwise desired.
-Our paper highlights the importance of considering strategic behavior of stake holders when developing and evaluating “fair” machine learning algorithms.
-Overall, our results indicate that these “fair” algorithms, if turned into law, may not be able to deliver some of the anticipated benefits.
+We show that the investment in learning decreases when misclassification is costly, which is exactly the case when greater accuracy is otherwise desired.
+Our paper highlights the importance of considering strategic behavior of stake holders when developing and evaluating ``fair'' machine learning algorithms.
+Overall, our results indicate that ``fair'' algorithms that require impact parity, if turned into law, may not be able to deliver some of the anticipated benefits.

 Keywords: algorithmic bias, fair algorithms, machine learning bias, equality of opportunity, algorithms and bias, machine learning, bias